eth-cscs/slurm-uenv-mount/Readme.md

 To enable the plugin, SLURM needs to know where the library is located.
 This is provided via the file named by the `PlugStackConfig` option in `slurm.conf`.
-Typically, this file is called `plugstack.conf` and is located in the same directoy as `slurm.conf`.
+Typically, this file is called `plugstack.conf` and is located in the same directory as `slurm.conf`.

 For example, one can append to the file `/etc/slurm/plugstack.conf` the line
 ```